Measurement of the branching fraction of leptonic decay $D_s^+\to\tau^+\nu_\tau$ via $\tau^+\to\pi^+\pi^0\bar \nu_\tau$: Analysis method

 \section{Analysis method}

-Double-tag (DT) method pioneered by the MARK III collaboration~\cite{DTmethod} is employed in this article.
-At $\sqrt s$ between 4.178 and 4.226~GeV, $D_s^+$ mesons are produced mainly from the processes $e^+e^-\to D_s^{*\pm}[\to\gamma(\pi^0)D_s^\pm]D_s^\mp$.
+Similar double-tag (DT) method used in Refs.~\cite{hajime2021,DTmethod} is employed in this article, At $\sqrt s$ between 4.178 and 4.226~GeV, $D_s^+$ mesons are produced mainly from the processes $e^+e^-\to D_s^{*\pm}[\to\gamma(\pi^0)D_s^\pm]D_s^\mp$.
 We first fully reconstruct one $D_s^-$ meson in one of several hadronic decay modes, called as a single-tag candidate.
 We then examine the signal decay of the $D_s^+$ meson and the $\gamma(\pi^0)$ from $D_s^{*+}$, named as a double-tag candidate.
 At the $j$-th energy point, $j$=0, 1, 2, 3, 4, and 5 for the energy points 4.178, 4.189, 4.199, 4.209, 4.219, and 4.226 GeV, respectively, the branching fraction for $D^+_s\to \tau^+\nu_\tau$ is determined by

 Here, $N_{\rm DT}^j$ is the double-tag yield in data; $N_{\rm ST}^j=\Sigma_i N_{\rm ST}^{ij}$ is the total single-tag yield in data summing over tag mode $i$; $\epsilon^j_{\gamma(\pi^0)\tau^+\nu_\tau}$ is the efficiency of detecting $D^+_s\to \tau^+\nu_\tau$ in the presence of the single-tag $D^-_s$ candidate, averaged by the single-tag yields in data.
 It is calculated by $\Sigma_i(N_{\rm ST}^{ij}/N_{\rm ST}^{j}) \cdot (\epsilon^{ij}_{\rm DT}/\epsilon^{ij}_{\rm ST})$, where $\epsilon^{ij}_{\rm DT}$ and $\epsilon^{ij}_{\rm ST}$ are the detection efficiencies of the double-tag and single-tag candidates, respectively.
 The efficiencies do not include the branching fractions for the sub-resonant decays. $\mathcal B_{\rm sub}$ is the product of the branching fractions for the $\tau^+\to\pi^+\pi^0\bar{\nu}_\tau$ and $\pi^0\to\gamma\gamma$ decays.